| Clox | QuickBooks Time | |

 Where Clox is the better fit.

-Half the price, same QuickBooks export
+Lower cost, same QuickBooks export

 No Intuit account required

-Built for trades, not generalist
+Built for trades, not everyone

-So which should you pick?
+Which one should you pick?

 You run QuickBooks Online Payroll for everything and want a native push-button sync, regardless of cost.